I used to help in our family restaurant, and I love good food. I enjoy thinking up creative ways to use leftovers to avoid food waste.

 From Kitchen to Table in 15 Minutes

-Picture the scene: You've had your lovely roast turkey or chicken and numerous vegetables for your festive Christmas dinner, and now there are odd scraps of leftover meat adhering to the carcass, and half a bowl of vegetables all waiting to be used up.
+Picture the scene: You've had your lovely roast turkey or chicken and numerous vegetables for your Sunday dinner, and now there are odd scraps of leftover meat adhering to the carcass, and half a bowl of vegetables all waiting to be used up.

-So now it's Saturday, you've been busy all day and just want to do something tasty and quick.
+So now it's a weekday, and you've been busy all day and just want to do something tasty and quick.
 Well, delicious chicken or turkey patties should fit the bill, and if you assemble all the things you'll need before you start, you'll be sitting at the table eating in 15 minutes.

 |Prep time||Cook time||Ready in||Yields|